kobybum/website/blog/dev-ops/2025-03-07-typescript-aws-policy.md

 # TypeScript AWS Policies with @cdklib/aws-policy

+> For more details and CDK libraries, check out the [@cdklib project readme](https://github.com/kobybum/cdk-libs).

 After working with AWS for a while, I've found myself writing the same IAM policy patterns over and over.
 Whether you're using CDK, Terraform, or just the AWS console, policy creation often involves copying JSON snippets and tweaking them for your specific resources.

 I wanted a more TypeScript-friendly way to handle this common task, so I built `@cdklib/aws-policy` - a simple library that brings type safety to AWS IAM policies.